Breastfeeding and complementary feeding: importance, challenges and protection in emergencies

 Donations are also not permanent or guaranteed.
 When donations become scarce or inaccessible, the production of breast milk has already decreased.
 Therefore, families find themselves without the financial means to acquire a product inferior to breast milk that is extremely expensive, putting their children at risk.

-Sometimes it may be necessary to offer multiple micronutrient supplements (that do not displace other foods in the diet).
-Small-quantity lipid-based nutrient supplements (SQ-LNS) can also be used when there is food insecurity and significant nutritional deficiencies.
-If families are already consuming foods based on flours and cereals (wheat, corn, or rice), these can be mixed with soy and fortified with micronutrients.
+It may sometimes be necessary to offer multiple micronutrient supplements (which do not displace other foods from the diet).
+Nutritional supplements in the form of small-quantity lipid-based nutrient supplements (SQ-LNS) may also be used when there is food insecurity and significant nutritional deficiencies.
+If families are already consuming flour- and cereal-based foods (wheat, maize, or rice), these can be mixed with soya and fortified with micronutrients (WHO, 2025)World Health Organization.
+(2025).
+Infant and young child feeding: Model chapter for textbooks for medical students and allied health professionals (2nd ed.).
+World Health Organization. https://www.who.int/publications/i/item/9789240113732.

 Scroll to Top